 By G. Terry Madonna & Michael L. Young

-G. Terry Madonna is professor of public affairs at Franklin & Marshall College, and Michael Young is a former professor of politics and public affairs at Penn State University and managing partner at Michael Young Strategic Research.
+Dr. G. Terry Madonna is a Professor of Public Affairs at Franklin & Marshall College, and Dr. Michael Young is a managing partner at Michael Young Strategic Research.